vmware-tanzu/tanzu-dev-portal/content/workshops/lab-getting-started-with-octant.md

 ---
 date: '2021-03-04'
-description: 'An introduction to Octant, a Graphical UI to your Kubernetes clusters.
+description: An introduction to Octant, a Graphical UI to your Kubernetes clusters.

-  '
 hero: /images/workshops/workshop-octant.png
 lab: lab-getting-started-with-octant
 lastmod: '2021-05-03'